badlydrawnrob/python-playground/building-with-fast-api/README.md

 > A great API test kit for Mac.
 > Much simpler than the alternatives (IMO)

 The only _downsides_ to using Bruno is **you've got to manually write your documentation and tests**.
-FastApi comes with `/docs` and `/redoc` which are pretty handy, but the API testing isn't as nice.
-However, doing things in Bruno means we can easily switch to a different API framework and keep all our tests in place.
+FastApi comes with `/docs` and `/redoc` which are pretty handy, but I prefer Bruno's way of writing documentation.
+Doing things in Bruno means we can easily switch to a different API framework and keep all our tests in place.

 - **[Use OAuth2](https://docs.usebruno.com/auth/oauth2/overview) with Bruno**
 - Import `openapi.json` to a new collection